 As per work permit holders.
-Again, the determination of eligibility will be on the basis of the stamps in the passport and the immigration authorities cannot enter into any consideral
+Again, the determination of eligibility will be on the basis of the stamps in the passport and the immigration authorities cannot enter into any consideration of the reasons for the gaps in registration.

 Qualifying Applicants